 Cozumel has some of the very best snorkeling and diving in the world, with its 3 well known reefs: Columbia Reef, Palancar Reef an El Cielo Reef.

-The waters are extremely clear with a high level of visibility.
-When you’re looking for things to do in Cozumel, snorkeling excursions are highly recommended excursions, especially if you want to see truly magnificent marine life.
+The clear waters in Cozumel provide with a high level of visibility.
+When you’re planning what to do in Cozumel, consider scuba diving, a snorkel excursion, glass bottom boat ride or a submarine excursion if you want to see truly magnificent marine life.

 Snorkel at 2 or more shallow reefs and swim with colorful fish among the vibrant coral reefs.
 Sailing by catamaran is one of the most comfortable ways to head over and enjoy the day (and my most favorite!).
 Most tours come with drinks including rum punch.

 This is a unique way to experience Cozumel’s underwater world.
 The combination of the ability to snorkel, as well simply enjoy the glass-bottom viewing experience, allows for people who don’t necessarily swim or snorkel, to come along and enjoy.
-Most tours come with water, beer and rum punch.
+Most glass bottom boat tours include water bottles, beer and rum punch.

 If you want to experience the gorgeous turquoise Cozumel waters surrounded by a variety of tropical fish swimming in and out of coral, without actually being in the water, this is the excursion for you!